 June is Cataract Awareness Month

-With all that eyes do for us, it’s important to keep them happy.
-As we age, a variety of conditions can affect the eyes, including cataract.
+With all that eyes do for us, keeping them happy is important.
+As we age, various conditions can affect the eyes, including cataracts.
 A cataract is a clouding of the eye’s lens.
 If the lens is cloudy from a cataract, the image you see will be blurred.

 Our eyes are made up of mostly water and protein.
-For most of our lives, the protein remains clear and lets light pass through.
-But as we age, some of the protein can clump together and eventually form a cataract.
+The protein remains clear for most of our lives and lets light pass through.
+But some proteins can clump together as we age, eventually forming a cataract.
 The larger the cataract grows, the harder it can be to see.
 That growth can take a while, so you might not realize you have a cataract in the early stages.
 Well-developed cataracts can have a yellowish tint.

 According to the National Eye Institute, cataract surgery is needed only once the cataract starts interfering with daily activities, such as driving, reading or watching TV.
 Delaying surgery will not affect your eye health.
 However, sometimes removal is necessary, such as when the cataract interferes with treating an illness like age-related macular degeneration.